vishvAsa/kalpAntaram/kANe/v1p1/33_the_purANas.md

 lding and consecration

-Śrāddhus-Agni 117 (accord of temples, idols of Visnu
+Śrāddhus-Agni 117 (accord of temples, idols of Viṣṇu

 ing to Kātyāyana ) and &c); Garuda 45-48; Padma